blab/zika-seq/protocols/README.md

 * NEBNext Ultra II End-repair/dA-tailing Module (NEB, cat no. E7546)
 * NEB Blunt/TA Ligase Master Mix (NEB, cat. no. M0367)
 * MyOne C1 Streptavidin beads (Thermo Fisher, cat. no. 65001)

+##### MiSeq sequencing

+* KAPA Hyper Library Prep (Roche, cat. no. 07962363001)
+* SureSelectxt2 indexes, MSQ, 16 (Agilent, cat. no. G9622A)
+* MiSeq Reagent Kit v2 (500 cycle) (Illumina, cat. no MS-102-2003) _Note: this might be provided by your Core facility_
+* D1000 ScreenTape (Agilent, cat. no. 5067-5582)
+* D1000 Reagents (Agilent, cat. no. 5067-5583)
+* KAPA Library Quantification Kit for Illumina platforms (Roche, cat. no 07960140001) _may not be necessary if you will be submitting the library to a core facility that does dilutions, pooling, and loading for you.
+Check with your core facility regarding what services they provide._